 The Australia wind power market size reached USD 2.72 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 4.78 Billion by 2033, exhibiting a growth rate (CAGR) of 5.80% during 2025-2033.
+Looking forward, the market is projected to reach USD 4.78 Billion by 2033, exhibiting a growth rate (CAGR) of 5.80% during 2025-2033.
 The market is driven by strong government support, ambitious renewable energy targets, declining technology costs, and growing corporate demand for clean energy.
 High-quality wind resources, advancements in turbine efficiency, and the urgent need for grid decarbonization further bolster the Australia wind power market share investment and expansion across both onshore and offshore wind projects.

 Report Attribute